Clinton-Davis/chow/README.md

 #### **Edit Recipe**

 The Edit page is a copy of the 'Add Recipe' page with a few exceptions.
 The inputs are filled with the values of the recipe.
 So the user only has to change what they want to change.
-The entire form does not have to be re-filed.
+The entire form does not have to be refilled.

 <details>
 <summary>Add Recipes Wireframes</summary>